Live the life you love

 Julia offers private, semi-private, and class sessions.

-ANNOUNCING!
-Julia is now a CERTIFIED PRENATAL YOGA INSTRUCTOR &
+CERTIFIED PRENATAL YOGA INSTRUCTOR &

 REIKI PRACTITIONER and would love to help you on your wellness journey.